 Transition events occur in Term 4 for all students to ensure that they approach their next year's learning with confidence.

 The school aims to raise approximately $25,000 per year to fund programs.
 This is done through fundraising and parent payment of the school levies.
-The 2015 fee is $150 per student which covers their Class Materials & Book Pack (for the school year).
-Students participating in excursions, camps, sporting events, cultural performances and the Slow Food program attend these on a user-pays basis.
+The 2020 fee is $110 per student which covers their school-based materials and affiliations (for the school year).
+Students participating in excursions, camps, sporting events, cultural performances and the Slow Food program do so on a user-pays basis.

 Please speak with our Business Manager, if you wish to discuss payments or setup a Payment Plan.